 What Is Medical Malpractice?

-Medical malpractice cases are some of the most complicated in law, because of the wide range of injuries and damage possible, the complex nature of medical interventions, and even the specific stipulations of Massachusetts law.
-If you or a loved one has been injured or has died as a result of medical malpractice, it’s important that you contact an experienced medical malpractice attorney such as the Noonan law firm today.
+Medical malpractice cases involve a wide range of injuries and damage, and the complex nature of medical interventions.
+If you have been injured or a family member has died as a result of medical malpractice, contact an experienced Brockton medical malpractice attorney today as the Noonan law firm.

 I Was Hurt by Medical Malpractice.
 Who Is Responsible?

-To bring a medical malpractice suit, a healthcare provider must have been responsible for failing to provide an adequate standard of care.
-If that occurs, they are negligent.
-The injury or damage caused to you must have been caused by the negligence (and not some other cause), and you must have a loss or damages stemming from the injury.
+In a medical malpractice lawsuit, you must show a healthcare provider was negligent for failing to provide an adequate standard of care.
+Your injury must have been caused by the negligence (and not some other cause).
+You must also show that you have a loss or damages stemming from the injury.

-Any medical professional who rendered care that caused harm, injury, or damage, or that they should have known would cause harm, injury, or damage can be responsible for medical malpractice.
-So can the sites and healthcare systems where the medical professional’s practice may also be liable if he or she contributed to the injury or damage.
+Any medical professional who rendered care that caused harm, injury or damage can be held accountable for medical malpractice.
+The sites and healthcare systems where the medical professional’s practice may also be liable if he or she contributed to the injury or damage.

 - Lost wages